merose/quickstart/README.md

-# Yamcs QuickStart
+# Yamcs QuickStart project source for CCSDS/cFS projects

-This repository holds the source code to start a basic Yamcs application that monitors a simulated spacecraft in low earth orbit.

-You may find it useful as a starting point for your own project.
+This is a variation on the Yamcs quickstart project that is customized to projects that use CCSDS packets for telemetry and commanding, as is typical when using NASA cFS as the flight software framework.

 ## Prerequisites